appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/microsoft-365.md

 ## Prerequisites

 - A self-hosted Appsmith instance.
 See the [installation guides](/getting-started/setup/installation-guides) to set up your Appsmith instance.
 - Your email address must be verified.
-For more information, visit how to verify your [Outlook account](https://support.microsoft.com/en-au/office/how-to-verify-your-outlook-com-account-0b493d5c-9390-45ca-81b6-1bb1314caba9).
+For more information, see how to verify your [Outlook account](https://support.microsoft.com/en-au/office/how-to-verify-your-outlook-com-account-0b493d5c-9390-45ca-81b6-1bb1314caba9).
 - Access to the Admin Settings page on your Appsmith instance.
 If you need access, contact your Instance Administrator.